idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Examples for employees who don't like being vocal in a meeting can be to provide feedback before/after the meeting.

 For folks who can get flustered representing their work in standups, pre-write their updates and read them during the meeting.

+## Cross Org Influence

+- Through process build relationships and earn trust
+- "Start with why" and seek first to understand,
+  - As many touch points as possible EM/PM/TLS
+  - Maintain EM/EM ad-hoc channel for risks and concerns
+  - Periodic meetings with key players, tell them you want to listen
+- Next up "What" - Win/Win or No deal, Getting to Yes
+  - Balance short and long term goals
+  - Find growth opportunities for folks executing from both teams
+  - Agree on shared goals
+- Agree on Shared Goals
+- Exec Buy-In on Shared Goals
+- How, When, and Who (in that order) - Approach, Dates, People allocation
+- All plans change when you're punched in the face
+  - Execution Tracking
+  - Flex funding cross org

 ## Team Insecurity